srs4929/RESQURE-OOP-PROJECT-2-1-/README.md

 ## Overview
 The **Disaster Management System** is an  emergency response platform designed to assist citizens, administrators, and responders during critical situations.
-The system focuses on efficient communication, real-time disaster reporting, and streamlined coordination to ensure rapid response and effective management of emergency events.
+The system focuses on efficient communication,  disaster reporting, and streamlined coordination to ensure rapid response and effective management of emergency events.

 ---